nearprotocol/NEARStudio/templates/02-counter/README.md

 ## Description

 This contract implements simple counter backed by storage on blockchain.
-Contract in `assembly/main.ts` provides method to increment / decrement counter and get it's current value.
+Contract in `assembly/main.ts` provides method to increment / decrement counter and get it's current value or reset.

+plus and minus button to increase and decrease value. when clicked button L, it will add or minus 10 a time.
+RS button is for reset.
+LE and RE button to let the robot wink to you.

 ## To Run